danlim-wz/bert_article_sentiment_analysis/README.md

 This repo is an implementation of Google's paper on *Bidirectional Encoder Representations from Transformers*(BERT) for sentiment analysis on articles, using *huggingface*'s Pytorch NLP wrapper: https://github.com/huggingface/pytorch-transformers.

 # Usage
-The BERT model was placed in a Flask RESTFul API which can run on any server to output the overall sentiment of the article.
+The BERT model was placed in a RESTFul API which can run on any server to output the overall sentiment of the article.

 **Model weights:** https://drive.google.com/file/d/1pBvpez7OTFjE7UAdeyDS0pqhA0PkXjvv/view?usp=sharing